-I came along while I was Secretary of State and was at the United Nations and one weekend I went to Metz and went over the northern most Meuse-Argonne battlefields and came on down through Tours and Gondrecourt.
-I had my aide go ahead of me [George and Walters and Carter all agree to this] in another car and find out if Madame Jouatte was there but not tell her that I was coming.
-And when I got there he told me she had moved and that she was at, such a place in the main square of the town.
-(I'll take a milkshake) So we drove there and Mrs. Marshall didn't get out of the car and I told her to stay in a second.
+I came along while I was secretary of state and was at the United Nations, and on one weekend I went to Metz and went over the northernmost Meuse-Argonne battlefields and came on down through Tours and Gondrecourt.
+I had my aide go ahead of me in another car and find out if Madame Jouatte was there, but not tell her that I was coming.
+When I got there, he told me she had moved and that she was at such a place in the main square of the town.
+So we drove there and Mrs. Marshall didn't get out of the car, and I told her to stay in a second.
 I wanted to go up and surprise Madame Jouatte.
 But the square was pretty full of people going to church.
-The church bells were ringing, it was a peaceful Sunday.
+The church bells were ringing.
+It was a peaceful Sunday.
 But the fact of these two limousines there in the courtyard attracted all their attention.
-When I got out of there, they all stopped and stared.
-And Madame Jouatte's curiosity had been aroused.
+When I got out of them, they all stopped and stared.
+Madame Jouatte's curiosity had been aroused.
 She came out of her doorway in an old wrapper and carpet slippers.
-She wasn't a very dressy old lady anyway and she looked pretty slack in these clothes.
+She wasn't a very dressy old lady anyway, and she looked pretty slack in these clothes.
 But she was unchanged otherwise.
 And she came out and I had crossed about half the distance when she looked up and recognized me.
 And she dashed at me and threw her arms around my neck and kissed me on both cheeks.
-So I embraced her and I kissed her and we had a great scene out there with all the people in the square cheering.
-And then Mrs. Marshall got out and came out and went into the house and we had gotten some things for her at Nancy which Mrs. Marshall gave her, and a present of something, I have forgotten what ,of a waiter or tray or some things to go.
+So I embraced her and I kissed her, and we had a great scene out there with all the people in the square cheering.

+Then Mrs. Marshall got out and came out and we went into the house.
+We'd gotten some things for her at Nancy which Mrs. Marshall gave to her, and a present of something, I have forgotten what, of a waiter or tray or something to go on.
 I don't remember what it was.
-But anyway her excitement was intense and it was a very joyful occasion and I got great satisfaction of it and Mrs. Marshall got particular satisfaction out of it.
-And as we were driving off -- we had to hurry to get back to Paris -- Mrs. Marshall began peeling out of her only fur coat.
-When we had gotten down the street about a block, I said what you are doing.
-And she said, "I am going to give this to Madame Jouatte."
-I said, "No you are not.
-(Laughs) I don't have enough money to buy you another.
-You'll have to keep that."
-And I wouldn't let her give it to Madame Jouatte.
+But anyway, her excitement was intense and it was a very joyful occasion, and I got great satisfaction out of it, and Mrs. Marshall got particular satisfaction out of it.
+And as we were driving off-we had to hurry to get back to Paris-Mrs. Marshall began peeling out of her only fur coat.
+When we had gotten down the street about a block, I said, "What are you doing?"
+She said, "I am going to give this to Madame Jouatte."

 I was sorry afterwards I didn't, but the fact was I didn't have enough money to do that.
-I went through the war when my responsibilities ran up to eight and a half million to ten million troops and nine fighting sectors -- my salary was \$10,000 a year.
+I went through the war when my responsibilities ran up to eight and a half to almost ten million troops and nine fighting sectors.
+My salary was \$10,000 a year.
 I spent all my savings.
-That didn't meet my bills and I had a very, very hard time all the time I was Chief of Staff.
-And then when I was Secretary of State all I got was \$15,000 a year.
+That didn't meet my bills and I had a very, very hard time all the time I was chief of staff.
+Then when I was secretary of state, all I got was \$15,000 a year.